 From the Rain Day Festival to the Greene County and Jacktown Fairs, from the 50’s Fest and Car Cruise to the Covered Bridge and Harvest Festivals, there is always something wonderful going on in these rural hills of southwestern Pennsylvania.

-One such special and unique event that brings much attention from visitors is being held later this month, the Lippencott Alpacas Open House.
+One such special and unique event that brings much attention from visitors is being held in September, the Lippencott Alpacas Open House.
 And this is one that will certainly delight everyone, no matter what age and where they are from.

 Visitors who attend the Lippencott Alpacas Open House will be treated to a wide array of discussions, presentations and demonstrations on topics such as fiber arts, raising and caring for alpacas, farm machinery and skirting, sorting and evaluating alpaca fiber.

-Children will be able to enjoy the popular and fun hay slide and the “Touch a Tractor” activities, while those attending can check out the farm’s unique store that will feature unique yarns, sweaters, gloves, vests, hats, stuffed animals and much, much more.
+Children will be able to enjoy the popular and fun hay slide, while those attending can check out the farm’s unique store that will feature unique yarns, sweaters, gloves, vests, hats, stuffed animals and much, much more.

 Other fun activities planned for the event include alpaca training, an alpaca scavenger hunt, a shawl raffle, hayrides and several food and fiber vendors.

-There will also be Cria (baby and toddler) races, which begin at 3 pm both days.
+There will also be “Pronking” (toddler and adult) races, which begin at 3 pm both days.

 What’s more, there is absolutely no fee for admission or parking, giving everyone who attends – whether they are from the rolling rural hills of Greene County or from anywhere else across the United States – the opportunity to affordably experience for themselves what this special event is all about, with very little cost.